10 Facts About the September Equinox

-On September 22/23, 2017, the day and night will be almost equal in most locations.
+On September 23, 2023, the day and night are almost equal in most locations.
 Here are 10 facts about the first day of astronomical fall (autumn) in the Northern Hemisphere.

 1. Second Equinox of the Year

 The September equinox is on or around September 22, while the first equinox of the year, the March Equinox, takes place on or around March 21 every year.

 ...in the Northern Hemisphere.
 Astronomically, the September equinox is the autumnal, or fall, equinox marking the end of summer and the beginning of fall (autumn).
 The fall season ends on the December solstice, when astronomical winter begins.